mdumke/tealeaf_exercises/blog/lesson 2.4.md

 2. `curl -X POST localhost:3000/login -F username=matthias -F password=123 -F authenticity_token=abc..xyz -b session -c session`.
 This simulates a login by posting to the login point.
 Rails will first check for a valid authenticity token (which we just got) and will make sure the post has a valid session (which we also have now).
 The response will contain another header containing a new session-cookie which is now the cookie for a valid login-session, so we can overwrite the old 'session'-file.

 3. `curl localhost:3000/api/records.json -b session`.
-Finally, in order to perform the original API-query, we can now simply send along a valid session when curling.
+Finally, in order to perform the originally intendet API-query, we can now simply send along a valid session when curling.

 ## Extracting common code to Modules

 DRYing up code is an essential part of refactoring.
 Sometimes it makes sense to extract common code to helper methods or to create superclasses, yet at other times extracting code to modules or gems may be the most commendable option.
 Finding a place for new modules within the Rails architecture can be a bit tricky.
 One option would be to have modules under the lib-directory, in which case we have to make sure that they are loaded when the app starts, so we want to extend the autoload paths in application.rb with

-`config.autoload_paths += %W(#{config.root)/lib)`.
+`config.autoload_paths += %W(#{config.root}/lib)`.

 Extracting instance methods is as simple as putting them inside a new module (remember that module names end in 'able' by convention) and including the module in the relevant classes.
 But modules can do more.
 They can define class methods and they can execute code once at the moment the module gets included.
 While this originally required some meta-programming, ActiveSupport::Concern abstracts this away.
 To give an example, we can extract the code necessary to establish a polymorphic association with a 'Vote'-class to a module: